-- 1. Achieving high levels of excellence in teaching, research and clinical service, while fostering the professional and personal competence, growth and success of our students, our faculty and our staff. - 2.
-Providing an environment that values, supports and rewards research and other scholarly activities. - 3.
-Contributing to the improvement of health status and the reduction of health disparities in the communities we serve.

-- 4. Expanding the cultural and ethnic diversity of our student-body, faculty and staff. - 5.
-Remaining responsive to the evolving needs of our students, patients and communities we serve.
+- Achieving high levels of excellence in teaching, research and clinical service while fostering the professional and personal competence, growth and success of our students, faculty and staff. - 8.
+Providing an environment that values, supports and rewards research and other scholarly activities. - 9.
+Contributing to the improvement of health status and the reduction of health disparities in the communities we serve. - 10.
+Expanding the cultural and ethnic diversity of our student body, faculty and staff. - 11.
+Remaining responsive to the evolving needs of the students, patients and communities we serve.

-SOAHS Organizational Philosophy
+SHP Organizational Philosophy

 As a multi-campus, regional element of the TTUHSC education system, we seek to encourage maximum learning and enhance the accessibility of our educational programs and services by applying a variety of innovative educational approaches and technologies.
 We seek, through our research and clinical service activities, to contribute positively to improving the general health status and overall quality of life of the people of West Texas, while enhancing our professional and clinical competence.

-Our faculty are, first and foremost, student-oriented and teaching-focused.
-We value activities that enhance teaching effectiveness and learning, while seeking to create an environment conducive to research and effective clinical service.
+Our faculty are, first and foremost, student-oriented and teaching focused.
+We value activities that enhance teaching effectiveness and learning while seeking to create an environment conductive to research and effective clinical service.